breuerfelix/breuerfelix.github.io/_posts/20-03-17-donate-cpu.md

 ```

 If you see this 'error' log, don't worry, there is just nothing to do right now.
 It will try again later and maybe pick up some work!
-That means there are alot of people donating right now.
+That means there are a lot of people donating right now.
 Keep it up!

 ## Boinc

-First you have to pick a project.
-One client can only participate for one project at a given time.
+First, you have to pick a project.
+One client can only participate in one project at a given time.
 [Click here](https://boinc.berkeley.edu/projects.php) for a list of all projects.

 I pick [Rosetta@home](http://boinc.bakerlab.org/rosetta/) for this guide because they are currently working on COVID-19.

-First you have to create an account at the [Rosetta Project Page](https://boinc.bakerlab.org/rosetta/create_account_form.php).
+First, you have to create an account at the [Rosetta Project Page](https://boinc.bakerlab.org/rosetta/create_account_form.php).
-Once you are logged in go to the secion `Account Information` and click on `show` to see the `Account key`.
+Once you are logged in go to the section `Account Information` and click on `show` to see the `Account key`.
-At the bottom you will see a `weak account key`.
+At the bottom, you will see a `weak account key`.
 Grab this one, we need it!

 ### Docker